Geologic History of Sylvan Dale Ranch

 The Dakota Group (pale tan, coarse sandstones) is often exposed in classic “hogback” ridges, typically supporting ponderosa pine (as on the east ridge of the Big Valley) are beach sands from the Cretaceous Period, 120 million years ago.
 The classic exposure of the Dakota in our area is the Devil’s Backbone, half-way between Sylvan Dale and Loveland.
 Part of the exposure is protected as a Natural Area by Larimer County Parks and Open Lands.

 The Morrison Formation (grayish clay- and siltstones, exposed near the base of the east ridge of the Big Valley) is named for the town of Morrison, southwest of Denver.
 It dates from Jurassic Period, 170 mya, the interval of the age of dinosaurs when first birds evolved.
-The Morrison is the classic source of dinosaur fossils, and has produced them as nearby as Horsetooth Reservoir.
+The Morrison is the classic source of dinosaur fossils, and has produced them as nearby as Horsetooth Reservoir, west of Fort Collins.
 However, the Morrison exposed on the east side of Sylvan Dale’s Big Valley is a shallow marine sediment, yielding tiny fossil shells, but no dinosaurs.

 The Lykins Formation (red shales and siltstones) is exposed on Red Ridge N of Big Thompson School.
 It represents the Triassic Period—marking “The Great Extinction,” the beginning of Age of Reptiles, 210 mya, the time at which first mammals evolved.
 Silty remains of a Sahara-like desert, the Lykins Formation makes weak redbeds that erode to produce longitudinal valleys west of ridges of the Dakota and Morrison formations and east of ridges of the Fountain and Lyons formations.
 Sylvan Dale’s “Big Valley” is an example, as is the eastern slope of Eagle Ridge (Waterdale Glade along County Road 29).
 These valleys often have deep soils and support irrigated haylands or pastures (or have been dammed to impound reservoirs, such as Carter Lake and Horsetooth Reservoir).